Pioglitazone: Bipolar disorder

 Pioglitazone has been repurposed as an add-on treatment for depressive episodes in subjects with bipolar disorder.
 However, meta-analytic evidence is based on very few studies and does not suggest any efficacy of pioglitazone in the treatment of bipolar depression.

 Major depression

 There is research that suggests that pioglitazone may be useful for treating major depression.

 Other illnesses

 Pioglitazone has been found to exert anti-ageing effects in Drosophila.

+Pioglitazone has been tried for non-alcoholic fatty liver disease, showing promising results according to several meta-analyses.

 Because it is thought to reduce inflammatory activity in neuroglia, it was studied in a small clinical trial involving children with autism, under the autoimmune/inflammatory hypotheses of the causes of autism.

 Pioglitazone may improve symptoms of psoriasis.

-Pioglitazone also showed to be a potential treatment for Alzheimer's disease in preclinical studies, however testing for the efficacy of Pioglitazone has been fraught with failure and confusing results from clinical trials.
+Pioglitazone is also being researched as a potential treatment for Alzheimer's disease in preclinical studies, however testing for the efficacy of Pioglitazone has been fraught with failure and confusing results from clinical trials.

+Pioglitazone has been shown in animal models to be a possible treatment for Opioid use disorder.